regice-gh/Mini-Movie-Watchlist-API-App/README.md

 •	genre (string)✅
 •	rating (int, optional)✅
 •	watched (boolean, default false)✅
+•   watchlist (boolean, default false)
 •   img (URL or PNG) ✅

 Frontend
 Keep it simple — plain JS with fetch:
-•	A list that shows all movies.
+•	A list that shows all movies. ✅
 •	Buttons to add, edit, delete.
-•	A checkbox or toggle for “watched.”
+•	A checkbox or toggle for “watched.” ✅
 •	Maybe a little “Top 5” section.